exercism/v3/languages/python/reference/exercise-concepts/phone-number.md

  - classes can have instance *methods* which are called from an instance of the class (as opposed to class methods, called from the Class itself)
  - classes can define a `property` by using the `@property` decorator (not shown here)
  - a `property` can be "lazily evaluated" to avoid uneeded computation
- - Methods prefixed with an underscore, `_`, are conventionally treated as private methods, although Python does not actually support privacy.
+ - "privacy" in Python: Methods prefixed with an underscore, `_`, are conventionally treated as private methods, although Python does not actually support privacy.
  - within the class definition, methods and properties can be accessed via the `self.` notation

 **Python stdlib**
  - the `re` module is an example of the Python stdlib (standard library), or included code libraries and tools that are frequently used in Python
  - to use the module, the `import` syntax can be used

 **strings**
  - Characters in a string can be accessed with *bracket notation* since they are iterable
  - strings are immutable, and so cannot have values assigned